OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Whilst each partner organization will be responsible for preparing inputs using their own tooling, this guidance aims to provide a set of rules to standardize the process and ensure that scientifically equivalent simulation inputs are generated.

 This page will be continually updated based on feedback from benchmark partners.
-Please reach out (:ref:`get-in-touch`) should you have any questions or require additional information whilst preparing your inputs.
+Please :ref:`reach out<get-in-touch>` should you have any questions or require additional information whilst preparing your inputs.

 Input preparation instructions
 ******************************